 We used abandoned yurt poles for the main supports and washing line, with a couple of hula hoops to make the trellis, because that’s what we had. the dreamcatcher weave is an easy way to make the trellis and it’s eye-catching too.

 The boxed in beds have a mix of our own compost, forest mulch and biochar.
-We have cucumbers and aubergines planted in between and I’ve just sown basil and nasturtiums.
+We have cucumbers, aubergines and lettuce planted in between and I’ve just sown basil and nasturtiums.
 Not much to see yet, but they are growing fast and strong.

 I’m using indigenous micro-organisms and chicken shit tea for fertilizer.

 This year (2019) was a bumper crop for tomatoes, despite a surprize hailstorm on 4th July that caused quite a bit of damage.
 I cut out the damaged stems and fruits and they just bounced back.
 The plants in the greenhouse will provide fresh tomatoes until the first frost, usually the last week of November or first week in December.
 I’m currently freezing and drying about a kilo of tomatoes a day and I expect that we’ll have enough to see us through until the first drop next year.
 That feels great, as I know exactly where these tomatoes have come from and that they’ve been grown without any chemicals and with structured water from our well.

 In the past I’ve usually grown cherry tomatoes too, but I’ve come to the conclusion that they are a bit of a waste of space.
 We prefer big tasty, juicy tomatoes that we can eat in salads, use for cooking and dry for later.
 I started all the tomatoes from seed in a propagator box in the (unheated) greenhouse in mid- March.
 I’ve found that there’s nothing to be gained by starting them earlier, as they need the increasing light following the equinox to grow strong and healthy.